VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_system_function_gui.en.md

 ### hsCanvasWorldToScreenPos
 `bool hsCanvasWorldToScreenPos(Vector3 WorldPos, ref float ScreenX, ref float ScreenY)`

-Convert the world position to screen position.
+Converts the world position to screen position.
 If the position is out of range, `false` will be returned.

 ***